+SPE 594A 0

-SPE 594A FIELD PRACTICUM III
+FIELD PRACTICUM III

 Field experience for initial licensure teacher candidates in a special education classroom of a local school under the guidance and supervision of an experienced teacher and university supervisor.
 This field experience will consist of 60 contact hours over a ten-week period.
 Concurrent enrollment: SPE 594.
-Each semester.

-SPE 594B FIELD PRACTICUM III
+SPE 594B 0 FIELD PRACTICUM III

 Field experience for licensed teachers in a special education classroom of a local school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 30 contact hours over a ten-week period.
+This field experience will consist of 40 contact hours.
 Concurrent enrollment: SPE 594.
-Each semester.